Practical vs Theory

 - Undertake routine stable duties

 - Undertake horse handling

 - Fit and maintain horse tack and clothing

 - Undertake work-related experience in the land-based industries

 - Introduction to riding horses on the flat

 For the riding option, you must also demonstrate a suitable level of riding.
-We also have a maximum weight limit of 13 stone.
+For riding, we have a maximum weight limit of 13 stone.

-One year full-time, normally in college three days a week.
+You will normally be in college three days a week.
 Weekend duties will also be timetabled, approximately one weekend day in each month.